Chrome 56 Quietly Added Bluetooth Snitch API

 Ransomeware Gold (Score:2)

+Rename google-chrome to google-chrome.real.
+Then create the following shell script and name it google-chrome:

+Voila, as long as chrome is running, no Bluetooth.
+And yes, I'm only semi-joking.

-Makes me miss Microsoft Office macros (Score:1)
+Makes me miss Microsoft Office macros (Score:2)

 This reminds of the good old days when you could run code in documents and infect people with them.
 The only difference is that at least in that case, this was limited only to documents and only from microsoft.
 Nowadays, since everything is being to pushed to the web, this is much worse.